-At the moment we know little about Agnes Wathall Tatera beyond the fact that she
+Unfortunately, we know very little about Agnes Louise Wathall Tatera beyond the fact that she

 have culled the names of a number of journals and sundry publications that

 published her work: among them The Lyric, Orphic Lute, Orbis, Modern Haiku,

 Bonsai, Quickenings, Prophetic Voices, Hobby Horse and The Chicago

 Tribune.
 From her obituary in The Chicago Tribune, we know that she

 died on February 05, 2004, that she was the wife of John Tatera, the mother of

 Andrea Le Beau, the grandmother of David F. Burke, and the daughter of Elsa

 Wathall.
 Thanks to public records we know that she was born on July 26, 1907 to